0x580x540x43/CometDocs/index.md

 Written by 0x580x540x43#3331

-Inspiration and most content from Synapse documentation, excuded functions that are not in Comet
+Inspiration and most content from Synapse documentation, functions that are not in Comet have been excluded.

-Credits to Greenman#8153 for the functions format
+Credits to Greenman#8153 for the functions format.

 https://cometrbx.xyz/